+The Corporation is exploring a number of opportunities to expand Secure through additional service lines, organic growth, and/or through strategic acquisitions in key market areas in both Canada and the United States.
+On July 2, 2012 Secure expanded its PRD business into North Dakota through the acquisition from DRD Saltwater Disposal, LLC of two recently constructed operating SWD facilities serving the Bakken oil play.
+The acquisition provides the foundation upon which Secure will look to expand its PRD services at the existing locations and potential future locations.
+Following this acquisition, Secure announced on July 24, 2012 it was expanding its 2012 organic capital expenditures by \$50.0 million to approximately \$166.0 million.
+The expanded capital budget allows Secure to take advantage of additional growth opportunities, including opportunities in North Dakota, some of which are already underway.

-The Corporation continues to explore a number of opportunities to expand Secure through additional service lines, organic growth, and/or through strategic acquisitions in key market areas in both Canada and the United States.
-The revitalization of mature oil pools continues to drive demand for more infrastructure.
-In 2012, capital expenditures are expected to be approximately \$116.0 million, of which \$35.8 million was incurred in the first quarter.
-In the second quarter, Secure's PRD division commenced construction on the new Rocky FST and the new Judy Creek FST.
-Secure expects these new FST's to commence operations in early 2013.
-During the second quarter, Secure also expects to complete and commission the Wild River SWD and start construction of a landfill in Fox Creek and a landfill in Saddle Hills.
-The PRD division will also start construction in the second quarter of an OBM blending facility at its existing Drayton Valley FST to reduce costs associated with logistics, to develop recycling opportunities and to support the ongoing activities in the DS division.
+In the PRD division, construction continued on the new Rocky FST and the Judy Creek FST.
+Secure expects these new FSTs to commence operations in early 2013.
+Secure has commenced construction of a landfill in Fox Creek and is expecting construction to start in late third quarter on a landfill in Saddle Hills, AB to service the Montney production area.
+During the third quarter, the PRD division will commission an OBM blending facility at its existing Drayton Valley FST to reduce costs associated with logistics, to develop recycling opportunities and to support the ongoing activities in the DS division.